Phone: (202) 296-5505 Email: info@winvale.com

 However, there are some disadvantages to multiple-award IDIQs such as:

-• The processes to establish IDIQ traditionally have aa long procurement lead time to award.
+- The processes to establish IDIQ traditionally have a long procurement lead time to award.

 Benefits of Having an IDIQ Contract

-IDIQs save time because a contract isn’t needed to place every single task or delivery order.
-IDIQs also save money because they eliminate the need for multiple bidding processes.
+IDIQs expedite the process since the contract isn’t needed to place every single task or delivery order.
+IDIQs will also save agencies money because they eliminate the need for multiple bidding processes.
 This makes them valuable for both government agencies and government contractors.

-If you are looking into acquiring a GSA Schedule, you should take advantage of this position in the federal marketplace.
+Acquiring a GSA Schedule will allow you to take advantage of the benefits of IDIQs in the federal marketplace.
 Not only are IDIQs often preferred by government customers, but the GSA MAS Program is the largest and most active of the IDIQ contracts.

 Are You Interested in Getting a GSA Schedule?